Miracle on Ice: The Soviet and American teams

 U.S. head coach Herb Brooks held tryouts in Colorado Springs in the summer of 1979.
 Of the 20 players who eventually made the final Olympic roster, Buzz Schneider was the only one returning from the 1976 Olympic team.
 Nine players had played under Brooks at the University of Minnesota (including Rob McClanahan, Mike Ramsey, and Phil Verchota), while four more were from Boston University (Dave Silk, Jack O'Callahan, goaltender Jim Craig, and team captain Mike Eruzione).
 As Boston University and Minnesota were perennial rivals in college hockey (for instance, they had faced off in a bitter NCAA national semifinal in 1976), Brooks' selection process was a 300-question psychological test that would give him insight on how every player would react under stress; anyone who refused to take the test would automatically fail.
 Brooks had to select from 68 players who started the tryout.
+Brooks wanted to include Joe Mullen, a future three-time Stanley Cup winner and Hockey Hall of Fame inductee, on the team, but his father was ill, and Mullen instead signed a professional contract with the St. Louis Blues to support his family financially.

 The average age of the U.S. team was 21 years, making it the youngest team in U.S. history to play in the Olympics (in addition to being the youngest team in the 1980 Olympic tournament), but Brooks knew the limits of every player.
 As forward John Harrington said, "He knew exactly where to quit.
 He'd push you right to the limit where you were ready to say, 'I've had it, I'm throwing it in' — and then he'd back off."
 Brooks continued the organization by campaigning for the players' selection of Eruzione as the captain, and Craig had been the goalie for him in the 1979 World Championship tournament.
 Assistant coach Craig Patrick had played with Brooks on the 1967 U.S. national team.

 The Soviet and American teams were natural rivals due to the decades-old Cold War.
 In addition, U.S. President Jimmy Carter was considering boycotting the 1980 Summer Olympics, which were to be held in Moscow, in protest of the December 1979 Soviet invasion of Afghanistan.
 On February 9, the same day the American and Soviet teams met in an exhibition game in New York City, U.S. Secretary of State Cyrus Vance denounced the impending Moscow Games at an IOC meeting.
 President Carter eventually decided in favor of the boycott.